scalation/scalation_py/Normalizations/README.md

 ---

 ## ✨ Contributions
+- **Preprocessing Techniques**: effect of different normalization and preprocessing strategies on Transformers.
 - **CoIN**: an instance normalization technique for time series, implemented in [`layers/CoIN.py`](layers/CoIN.py).
 - **Multivariate Box–Cox**: an extension of the classic Box–Cox transformation to the multivariate setting, used as a preprocessing option.